-(1) We estimate that our net proceeds from this offering will be approximately \$329.0 million, after deducting underwriting discounts and commissions of approximately \$21.0 million, based on an assumed IPO price of \$22.50 per share (the midpoint of the estimated IPO price range set forth on the cover page of this prospectus) and assuming the underwriters' option to purchase additional shares of Class A common stock is not exercised.
-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we expect to receive approximately \$378.4 million of net proceeds based on an assumed IPO price of \$22.50 per share (the midpoint of the estimated IPO price range set forth on the cover page of this prospectus).
+(1) We estimate that our net proceeds from this offering will be approximately \$393.7 million, after deducting underwriting discounts and commissions of approximately \$26.2 million, based on the IPO price of \$27.00 per share and assuming the underwriters' option to purchase additional shares of Class A common stock is not exercised.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we expect to receive approximately \$452.8 million of net proceeds based on the IPO price of \$27.00 per share.